GSA-TTS/FAC/docs/agile-process.md

 - **Done (Sprint X)** - The path to "Done" varies by issue type:

-    - **User Story** - Acceptance criteria for a task is verified by PM or QA lead on staging, then moved to done.
+    - **User Story** - Acceptance criteria for a task is verified by PM or QA lead on the development instance, then moved to done.

-    - **Engineering task** - Acceptance criteria is verified by an engineer on staging, then moved to done.
+    - **Engineering task** - Acceptance criteria is verified by an engineer on the development instance, then moved to done.

     - **Design task** - PM verifies the process for next steps / implementation is documented in another ticket, then moved to done.